 Gaining your customers’ trust and confidence is facilitated by using high-quality images of your products taken by professionals.
 They’re more likely to buy something if they have faith that they’re making an informed decision.
 Your conversion rate will suffer if customers can’t see the product they want to buy on your site, or if the image quality is poor.

 If you’re running an online store, you owe it to yourself to provide plenty of high-quality images of your products.
 A lot of people will be converted because of you.

 6. Make your content scannable

-The easier to scan your content, the more likely your audience will absorb your key messaging—and the more likely you’ll be able to make a sale.
+The more easily your content can be scanned, the more likely it is that your audience will absorb your key messaging, which in turn increases the likelihood that you will make a sale.

 7. Make it look professional

-The point is, if you want your customers to take you seriously, you need to show them you take yourself seriously—and the only way to do that is with a professional web design.
+The point is, you need a professional web design if you want customers to take you seriously, and that’s the only way to do it.

 8. Use social proof